sarahbuddhason/ThinkOSGuide/README.md

 2. **Level 2 Cache:** Access time = 4 ns.
 3. **Level 3 Cache:** Access time = 16 ns.

+### Cache Lines
+- Units where data are stored in caches.
+- Each line corresponds to a block of addresses in memory.
+- When data is loaded into cache, corresponding addresses also stored.

 ### Cache Speed
 - **Hit Rate:** Fraction of memory accesses that find data in cache.
 - **Miss Rate:** Fraction of memory accesses that go to memory.